People

 • How to book annual leave guides

-• A calendar of other employee’s time off for cross-reference.
+• A calendar of other employee’s time off for cross-referencing

-With all of this in mind, it's clear that managing annual leave can be a difficult task.
-However, by using the right tools and processes, you can make it much easier for yourself.
+With all of this in mind, it's clear that understanding and managing annual leave can be a difficult task.
+However, by using the right tools and processes, you can make it much easier for yourself and your employees.

 Our absence management software makes it easy to manage all types of staff absences in one place.

 Connect with us today.
-Watch the video 4 minute demo, or book a personalised demo.
+Watch the video 4 minute demo.